Birmingham Royal Institution for the Blind

 - Preference given to persons with prior connection to BRIB

-- Awarded according to the organization's grants policy
+- Awarded according to the organisation's grants policy

 - No public information on grant amounts or application process